-Failure to comply with this Standard may result in refusal to grant an export permit for affected consignment/s and/or performance management and compliance action including cancellation.
-The suspension or permanent disqualification of registration or licence.
-A single major failure attributed to non-compliance or repeat events of non-compliance will result in permanent disqualification.
+Failure to comply with this Standard may result in refusal to grant an export permit for affected consignment/s and/or performance management and compliance action including cancellation or suspension of registration or licence.

 Non-compliance with any of the relevant mandatory laws, regulations and guidelines for the treatment, preparation, transport and carriage of livestock from Australia, would be considered to be material to the department's assessment of competency and integrity of a person or company to continue to hold an approved arrangement, premises registration and/or export licence.